 GETTING ON AND OFF THE SHIP

 At certain ports of call, small boats known as "tenders" are used to transport guests to and from the ship to shore.
 Carnival is committed to accommodating its guests with disabilities so they can fully, yet safely, enjoy the ports of call.
 Whether guests with mobility limitations can board a tender is subject to numerous factors, including weather and tidal conditions, all of which affect the transfer from one moving vessel to another moving vessel.
+Also, facilities in ports vary and therefore certain tenders may not be accessible to individuals using wheelchairs and mobility scooters.
 While the sea and wind conditions may be acceptable to safely board the tender, fluctuations in the weather may make re-boarding of a tender to return to the ship dangerous.
 Safety restrictions prohibit crew from carrying individuals onto or off the tenders.
 The final determination of whether any guest may board a tender is made by the Captain.

 - Belize City, Belize

 - Grand Cayman, Cayman Islands